athomasq/athomasq.github.io/navigation/writing-concise.md

 ### 🧭 Pivotal

-I write [Pivotal](https://pivotal.substack.com/about), a newsletter of long-form essays on data, markets, investing, technology, startups and more, with close to 5000 subscribers.
-It's good -- [subscribe!](https://pivotal.substack.com/about)
+I write [Pivotal](https://pivotal.substack.com/about), a newsletter of long-form essays on data, markets, investing, technology, startups and more.
+It's good -- **[subscribe!](https://pivotal.substack.com/about)**

+Here are some recent essays:

 * [The Economics of Data Businesses](https://pivotal.substack.com/p/economics-of-data-biz)
 * [Minsky Moments in Venture Capital](https://pivotal.substack.com/p/minsky-moments-in-venture-capital)